kwankunghkg/Self_Learning/doc/medic/docu/BLOG.md

 --------------------------------------------------------------

 ### Valter Longo - How Fasting Improves Chemotherapy - from the early mice studies to humans
-Fast Life Hacks / Feb 21, 2019
+Fast Life Hacks .
+Feb 21, 2019
   https://youtu.be/_lcOj0RYzPY
-5,464 views / 97 / 1.69K subscribers
+5,464 views .
+97 .
+1.69K subscribers
-This is a clip from the "Science of Fasting" documentary, the full documentary of which can be found in the links at the bottom of this description.
+clip from the "Science of Fasting" documentary, full documentary can be found in the links at the bottom of this description.

 Prof. Valter Longo 2021-12-16